 2. Cut back irises – If you only have time to cut back one type of perennial plant this fall, make it your irises to avoid the dreaded iris borer.
-The iris borer moth lays it’s eggs on the foliage of the iris in the fall, where they will overwinter until spring.
+The adults lay eggs on the leaves in the fall, where they will overwinter until spring.

 Cutting back the foliage will help remove the eggs, and protect your irises from being destroyed by the borer.
 Make sure you toss the cuttings into the trash, and not into your compost bin because the eggs could overwinter in there.